BxOxSxS/adhell3-components-exodus/README.md

 # adhell3-components-exodus
 Simple python script that generates adhell3 file for components batch operation based on exodus database and a bit from custom one

+## Download
+You can download files for batch operation from the repo files or artifact from Actions tab.

+GitHub Action automatically runs update every new month and updates files

 ## Usage
 ### Install python
 Follow [official guide](https://wiki.python.org/moin/BeginnersGuide/Download)